|DWR releases list of communities receiving funding from Phase 1 of the Small Communities Flood Risk Reduction Program|

 What's happening with the applications for Phase 1?

-The application period for Phase I of the Small Communities Flood Risk Reduction (SCFRR) Program commenced on September 9, 2016, and closed on November 2, 2016.
-During this time, DWR received project solicitation packages from interested communities.
-DWR will review these applications for eligibility and rank them for potential funding in spring 2017.
+The application period for Phase I of the Small Communities Flood Risk Reduction (SCFRR) Program commenced on September 19, 2016, and closed on November 2, 2016.
+During this time, DWR received 37 project solicitation packages from interested communities.
+DWR reviewed these applications for eligibility and ranked them for funding in winter 2017.
+The list of projects approved for funding was released on March 27, 2017.

 Who can participate in the program?